smokehubde/wsb/README.md

 4. Open `http://localhost:5173` in your browser.
 5. Click **Dev Login** on the login screen.
 No secret is required unless you set the optional `AUTH_SECRET` environment variable.

+### Usage

+After starting the dev server with `pnpm dev` you can immediately try the builder by visiting `http://localhost:5173` and clicking **Dev Login**.
+No API keys or additional setup are needed.

 ## License

 This project is released under the [AGPL-3.0](LICENSE) license.